kyoung/trek/PMO.md

 ## Headings
 Counterclockwise, 0 - 1, the x axis marks 0, for simplicity of trig.
 The bearing system is [LONGITUDE] mark [LATITUDE].
 Latitudal movement is not yet implemented.

-## Scope
-Space is big; this game is meant to take place over the space of a solar system, and posibly a sector, since it takes no time at all to move accross a system at warp 6.

-A sector is a 20-lightyear cube, and at Warp 6 a ship travels at [blank].
-Meaning the entire board can be crossed in [blank].
-Warp speed is generally not possible inside a solar system (probably for navigational safety reasons).

-## Timeouts
-Responses that involve a timeout (eg a system scan), will return response object that includes a timeout parameter, which it is the responsibility of the interface layer to implement (ie the web server and console layer).
-- Shields take 13 seconds to raise

-## Power Systems
-Power in Trek is measured units called Dynes.
-All major systems operate in Megadynes, and so all power units are expressed in MDyn.

 # Tech debt and refactoring: TODO Before v.1.0 can be declared
 - [ ] Consolidated CSS
   - [ ] Also, refactor to use stylus